Dpananos/GetCards/README.md

 Data scientist [Chris Albon](https://chrisalbon.com/) has been posting pictures of his machine learning flash cards [on Twitter](https://twitter.com/chrisalbon?lang=en).
 This repo uses a [Jupyter](http://jupyter.org/) notebook to download them for convenient viewing.

-## Warning

-As of April 2019, something has happened to Chris Albon's twitter feed.
-The tweepy API, nor the twitter web client, can access past tweets.
-This results in substantially fewer cards when running the notebook.
-This is not something I can control.
-Chris does have the cards on a cron job, so with enough time, this issue will become moot.

 ## OSX/Linux